JoakimChan/Databaser_Evenemanghantering/documentation/Test.md

 ### Steps
 1. Create an API that disconnects from the server
-2. Code in VSCode to handle the API disconnection, event.js:
+2. Code in VSCode to handle the API disconnection
+>event.js:
 ```
 let isConnected = true